Bridgewater State University benefits include the following:

 Benefitted employees are eligible for tuition benefits in accordance with their respective collective bargaining agreements or Department of Higher Education policy.
 Employees and dependents are eligible after six months of employment.

 Bridgewater State University offers various programs to assist employees with work/life balance.
-We offer an Employee Assistance Program, Children’s Center, and Tinsley Fitness Center.
+We offer an Employee Assistance Program, Tinsley Fitness Center, and Employee Wellness Program.
 The Office of Human Resources is responsible for coordinating employees’ benefits at the university.
 If you have any questions about benefits, including eligibility and enrollment, call 508.531.1714.